Hydrostatic Testing: Public Notification and Signage

 These services include hydrostatic testing of these API 650 new built tanks as well as API-653 recertified existing tanks and pipeline networks.
 Testing these systems is a crucial component of the lifecycle and the maintenance of terminals and pipeline systems, and are performed to mitigate potential incidents.

 Signage and Hydrostatic testing

 NCS Fluid Handling Systems designers and the administrative team work closely with our customers to properly advise proximate landowners and the public of the test dates and general location of the temporary test water diversion system and/or pipeline segment being tested.
 During the setup and operation of the test, NCS Fluid Handing Systems provides signage that is posted on public access areas along the route.

 Landowners and the public in the test route area can expect the following:

 - Installation of temporary water supply systems along the pipeline route or tank terminal.

 - While the installation of the water diversion will occur during the day, work may occur at night during the test and hold periods so as to maintain the prescribed duration of required test.
 In the case of a tank, this may be 24 hours hold and in the case of a pipeline typically a minimum of eight sustained hours at pressure is required.

 - Public awareness and safety - Signs are posted at public access points along the test routes to provide important safety information and, in the case of pipeline tests, a safe distance of least 100 feet away from the pipe during the test.

 What is hydrostatic testing?

-Hydrostatic or Hydro testing is a carefully designed and planned process that NCS provides and works in a collaborative manner with the terminal engineers and owners providing them the opportunity to confirm a threshold measurement for safe operations, according to federal regulatory standards.
+Hydrostatic or Hydro testing is a carefully designed and planned process that NCS provides.
+Working in collaboration with the terminal engineers and owners, NCS provides the opportunity to confirm a threshold measurement for safe operations according to federal regulatory standards.